-The general rule is that there is an Annual Allowance (of £40,000 for 2017/18) which is the maximum one can pay into one’s pension scheme in a year.
-If you (and/or your employer) don't make pension contributions up to the Annual Allowance, then you can carry forward unused Annual Allowance for up to three tax years – which means in those later years you could make pension contributions in excess of those years’ Annual Allowance.
+For pension contributions, there is an Annual Allowance (of £40,000 for 2018/19) which is the maximum one can pay into a pension scheme in a tax year.
+If you (or your employer) don't use all of the Annual Allowance, then you can carry forward unused Annual Allowance for up to three tax years – and so make pension contributions in excess of those years’ Annual Allowance.

 Reduction when taxable income is high

-If you have high levels of income - in excess of both taxable income of £110,000 and of Adjusted Income (taxable income plus Employer pension contributions) of £150,000 - then the Annual Allowance is reduced by £1 for every £2 that your Adjusted Income exceeds £150,000 - until it is reduced to £10,000.
-So, in a counterintuitive nutshell, the more you earn, then the less you can pay into your pension.
+If you have high levels of income - in excess of both taxable income of £110,000 and of Adjusted Income (taxable income plus Employer pension contributions) of £150,000 - then the Annual Allowance is reduced by £1 for every £2 that your Adjusted Income exceeds £150,000 - until it is reduced to £10,000 - so, the more you earn, then the less you can pay into your pension!

 What happens if you accidentally overfund your pension in a tax year?

-There are two ways one might overfund a pension in a year:
+There are two ways you could do this in a year:

 - Exceed your Net Relevant Earnings

-One might pay into a pension scheme an amount more than the higher of £3,600 and one’s Net Relevant Earnings (this is one’s annual salary plus benefits-in-kind, plus any self-employment income).
-In this case, no tax relief is given on the excessive pension contributions – and HMRC may allow a ‘refund of excess contributions lump sum’ to be paid back by the pension company.
+If one pays pension contributions in excess of the higher of £3,600 and one’s Net Relevant Earnings (annual salary plus benefits-in-kind, plus any self-employment income), then no tax relief is given on the excessive pension contributions – and HMRC may allow a ‘refund of excess contributions lump sum’ to be paid back by the pension company.

 - Exceed the Annual Allowance